MachineLemonade/docs/v0.10/ee-installation-general-kubernetes.md

 Note: For the purpose of our tutorial, our application domain is astro.mycompany.com.

-## 2. Get the right dev tools:
+## 2. Get the right dev tools
 You'll need some tools to interact with your Kubernetes cluster.
-This tutorial will assume [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [Helm v2.13.1](https://github.com/helm/helm/releases/tag/v2.13.1)
+This tutorial will assume [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [Helm v2.13.1](https://github.com/helm/helm/releases/tag/v2.13.1).

 ## 3. Configure Helm on your Cluster